The right tire makes all the difference in the performance of a light truck or SUV

 Braking, accelerating, steering and suspension have one thing in common: The quality of your tires affects them all.
 A bald set of tires can lead to rough rides or -- even worse -- cause you to lose control of your vehicle.
 The wrong set of tires isn't much better.
 The right rubber, on the other hand, "will offer the responsiveness necessary for obstacle avoidance, short stopping distances that aid panic braking situations, and road-holding grip under both dry and wet conditions," says the Car Care Council.

 Though tires often appear to be very similar, the difference in performance and handling can be night and day between sets.
 The best truck tires and SUV tires are strong in specific categories, but none of them excel across the board, according to professional comparisons.
 That's why experts recommend that buyers consider how and where they will drive, and then pick the type of tire that best fits their needs.
 For trucks, SUVs and crossovers, three main types of tires are available to choose from: all-season, all-terrain and mud tires.
-For passenger cars, see our report on Tires, which tend to be slightly less expensive than those aimed at the truck crowd.

 Mud tires have maximum grip for rock-crawling and dirt trails.
 Their open tread patterns are designed to break through mud without getting stuck, and their sidewalls are reinforced to withstand punctures from rocks.
 On the highway these features increase tread noise and gas consumption while creating a stiffer ride.
 The flexibility to manage different types of terrain is essential.
-"A good mud tire will return ample traction where it matters most, and then transition smoothly to the next task you throw at it," says Robin Stover from Four Wheeler Network.
+"A good mud tire will return ample traction where it matters most, and then transition smoothly to the next task you throw at it," says Robin Stover at Four Wheeler Network.

 ConsumerSearch editors evaluated dozens of professional road tests and hundreds of owner reviews for all types of truck tires.
 We narrowed down the field by focusing on safety features -- including braking abilities, handling on corners and resistance to hydroplaning.
 From there, we picked truck/SUV tires that combine excellent performance with comfort and durability, and found several top models in a range of prices.
 Match one of these to your budget and driving needs to find the best tire for you.